Work Based Degrees offer greater flexibility

 You'll work with us to select a combination of work based projects and distance learning modules that increase your knowledge and skills.

 You need to accumulate a total of 360 credits to get a Bachelor’s (undergraduate) or 180 credits to get a Master’s (postgraduate) degree.
 These credits can come from 4 sources:

-- a Learning Management unit, which helps you plan your learning and prepares you for doing research and writing reports
+- A Learning Management unit, which helps you plan your learning and prepares you for compiling research and writing reports.

 Example work-based learning projects